HeadspaceMeditation/react-use-form/README.md

 In React, you often need to extract form data and map it to the shape that your backend API expects -- e.g. a graphQL type.
 This can quickly get complicated when your object contains nested types (e.g. `person.address.street`).
 The `useForm` hook makes this easy.

-Just specify your object's shape + validation rules and `useForm` gives you a `fields` object with properties that recursively mirror your object (e.g. `person.address.street.value`, `person.address.street.error`, `person.address.street.onChange` etc).
+Just specify your object's shape + validation rules and `useForm` gives you a `fields` object with properties that recursively mirror your object (e.g. `person.address.street.value`, `person.address.street.error`, `person.address.street.setValue` etc).
 You bind those to input components of your choice (e.g. `<TextField field={person.address.street} />`) Then, when the user clicks your "submit" button, simply call `getValue()` to get your fully-formed object out -- no manual data mapping required.

 ## Installation